-Are you surprised that the target behaves the same as the simulator?
+Are you surprised that it behaves the same as the simulator?
 You shouldn't really be because that is exactly what the simulator is all about.
-It allows you to test your real code in real time and once it is working as you want it to, then you can transfer it to the real target.
+It allows you to test your real code in real time and, once it is working as you want it to, you can simply transfer it to the real target.
 In fact you will find that your real target is not really necessary for most of your development work.
 Develop on the simulator and ship on the target - that is the way to do things really efficiently.

-Note that the I/O page allows the status LED on the Luminary evaluation boards to be controlled and the state of it to be displayed.
-If PF0 is reconfigured to be an input the blinking LED will no longer light.
+Note that the I/O page allows the LEDs and port lines on the I/O port connector on the M52259EVB or the M52259DEMO board to be controlled and the state of these to be displayed.
+Two LEDs are set as outputs by default.
+If TC0 is reconfigured to be an input, the blinking LED will no longer light.